Pride & Prejudice (2005 film): Plot

-Distraught, Elizabeth is then met by Darcy, who surprisingly proposes marriage, declaring his ardent love despite her inferior rank.
+Distraught, Elizabeth is then met by Darcy, who to her amazement proposes marriage, declaring his ardent love despite her inferior rank and family.
 Offended and angry, she refuses him.
-He defends separating Jane and Bingley, believing Jane indifferent, and rightly criticizes the other Bennets' occasional social impropriety.
+He defends separating Jane and Bingley, believing Jane indifferent to his friend, and criticises the other Bennets' occasional social impropriety.
 Elizabeth also cites his mistreating Wickham.

-Angry and heartbroken, Darcy later delivers Elizabeth a letter describing Wickham's true character: Wickham squandered the bequest Darcy's father left him, then attempted to seduce Darcy's 15-year-old sister, Georgiana, into eloping to gain her fortune.
+Angry and heartbroken, Darcy delivers Elizabeth a letter describing Wickham's true character: Wickham squandered the bequest Darcy's father left him, then attempted to seduce Darcy's 15-year-old sister, Georgiana, into eloping to gain her fortune.

-Elizabeth returns home, as does Jane.
-Accompanying the Gardiners on a trip to the Peak District, Elizabeth reluctantly tours Pemberley, the grand Darcy estate.
-She unexpectedly runs into Darcy, who invites her and the Gardiners to dine at Pemberley.
-Darcy's manner has softened considerably, his manners impressing the Gardiners, and Georgiana sharing her brother's flattering reports about Elizabeth.

 An urgent letter from Jane reveals that Lydia has run off with Wickham.
 Darcy leaves abruptly, and Elizabeth returns home, certain she will never see Darcy again.
+Her mother fears Lydia's disgrace will ruin her other daughters' chances of good marriages.

+Elizabeth returns home, as does Jane.
+Accompanying the Gardiners on a trip to the Peak District, Elizabeth reluctantly tours Pemberley, the grand Darcy estate in Derbyshire.
+She unexpectedly runs into Darcy, who invites her and the Gardiners to dine there.
+Darcy's manner has softened considerably, impressing the Gardiners, and Georgiana shares her brother's flattering reports about Elizabeth.

-Her mother fears Lydia's disgrace will ruin her other daughters' chances for good marriages.
-After a tense waiting period, Mr. Gardiner sends news that Lydia and Wickham are now married, and the newlyweds return to Longbourn.
-Lydia lets slip to Elizabeth that it was Darcy who found them and paid for their wedding.
-He also purchased Wickham's military commission.
+After a tense waiting period, Mr Gardiner sends news that Lydia and Wickham are now married, and the newlyweds return to Longbourn.
+Lydia lets slip to Elizabeth that it was Darcy who found them and paid for their wedding; he also purchased Wickham's military commission.

-Bingley and Darcy return to Netherfield and visit Longbourn; Bingley proposes to Jane, who accepts.
-Late that night, Lady Catherine arrives to see Elizabeth and demands she never become engaged to Darcy because, she claims, Darcy has been engaged to marry Lady Catherine's daughter since infancy; deeply insulted, Elizabeth orders her to leave.
-Walking the moor early the next morning, Elizabeth encounters Darcy, who apologizes for his aunt's intrusion.
-He professes his continued love, and Elizabeth, her feelings radically altered, accepts his proposal.
-She tells her father the truth of Darcy's actions, and Mr. Bennet gives Elizabeth his consent to marry, overjoyed she has found love.
+Bingley and Darcy return to Netherfield and visit Longbourn.
+Bingley proposes to Jane, who accepts.
+Late that night, Lady Catherine arrives to see Elizabeth and demands she never become engaged to Darcy because, she claims, Darcy has been engaged to marry Lady Catherine's daughter, who has suffered poor health since infancy.
+Deeply insulted, Elizabeth orders her to leave.

+Walking early the next morning, Elizabeth encounters Darcy, who apologises for his aunt's intrusion.
+He professes his continued love and Elizabeth, her feelings radically altered, accepts his proposal.
+She tells her father the truth of Darcy's actions, and Mr Bennet gives Elizabeth his consent to marry, overjoyed she has found love.